anaisbetts/when/README.md

 >>> myCoolState.foo.bar is baz
 ```

-Wann isn't fooled by intermediate objects, and automatically listens to the right one:
+When isn't fooled by intermediate objects, and automatically listens to the right one:

 ```js
 latestBar: Observable<string> = when(myCoolState, x => x.foo.bar);